Doctoral Internship in Health Services Psychology

 Intern supervision is a priority of the program and is geared to the intern's level of professional development.
 Each intern receives a minimum of two hours of individual supervision weekly.
 All primary supervisors are licensed psychologists.
 As might benefit the intern, other staff contribute supplementary supervision in areas such as group work, consultation and outreach, etc. Interns will be evaluated by their clinical supervisors at the midyear and endpoint of their internship by each of their clinical supervisors (please see the Internship Handbook for a sample evaluation form).
 The evaluations will include feedback from all staff members who had worked with the intern during that evaluation period and will be shared with the intern's home department.

 Note: CPS does not complete additional evaluation forms from academic departments.
-If this is a requirement of your department, please check with them about this policy.
+If this is a requirement of your department, please check with your Director of Clinical Training about this policy and whether CPS would meet your academic department’s needs before applying.

 Administrative Staff Meeting